prequel-dev/preq/README.md

 ## Data sources other than `stdin`

 `preq` works on any timestamped data source, not just `stdin`.
-You can define multiple sources (e.g., app logs, system logs, metrics dumps) in a YAML template and let preq automatically map CRE rules to the right data.
+You can define multiple sources (e.g., app logs, system logs, metric dumps) in a YAML template and let `preq` automatically map CRE rules to the right data.

 Learn more about data sources here: https://docs.prequel.dev/data-sources

 ## Community
-We’re building an open reliability detection community and we’d love you to join!
+We are building an open reliability detection community and we would love you to join!

 - [Slack](https://inviter.co/prequel): Ask questions, share detections, propose new CREs.